ASA Compliance Group Account migration & verification Since 2016

 How we sequence Amazon seller migration, entity updates, and SIV

 Badly sequenced entity, bank, tax, or ownership updates trigger SIV loops, payment holds, and sometimes full account suspension.
 Approved changes require one coherent Seller Central profile: legal business name, country, tax, bank, address, and Brand Registry.
 We sequence requests and field updates so verification teams see consistency, not conflicting snapshots.
+For cases we accept, we submit updates and handle verification responses in Seller Central, not only a checklist for you to execute alone.

 What we align before Amazon re-reviews your seller identity